|Venue:||Top Rank Club|

 |Date:||December 28, 1973|

-Queen supported the excellent 10cc on this night.
+Queen supported 10cc on this night.

 Since this is the last show of the year, it's likely the last time the band would use the pre-Queen II version of Procession as the opening music.
 It's uncertain which version they'd use in Australia a month later.

 The band were interviewed by Sounds after the tour.
 John Deacon says the band really enjoyed the gigs in Newcastle, Glasgow and Bournemouth.
 He also stated that the band placed a lot of emphasis on America but they didn't "want to go out there too soon and blow it."
 They also add, "We've been thinking a lot about getting in a keyboard.
 We may get another guy in.
 It would thicken the sound up.
 It's a bit limited with only 3 instruments on stage, but we don't want to make it a 5-piece."
-Such a thing wouldn't happen until 1982 when, ironically enough, Mott The Hoople keyboardist Morgan Fisher would become the auxiliary musician on stage with them.
+Such a thing wouldn't happen until 1982 when, interestingly enough, Mott The Hoople keyboardist Morgan Fisher would become the auxiliary musician on stage with them.